Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models: Introduction

 \subsection{Practical implications}

-The first-order constant $L$ is always strictly positive.
-The second-order term (the constant $M$) vanishes if and only if $m$ is orthogonal to the first eigenspace of $Q$, which occurs for instance when $m\equiv 0$.
-The third-order term vanishes if and only if the top eigenvalue has multiplicity one, which is typical.
-The behavior of $L$ and $M$ as functions of $T$ is determined partly by how the top eigenvalue $\lambda _{1}$ depends on $T$, which can be non-trivial.
+The first-order constant $M_{1}$ is always strictly positive.
+The second-order term (the constant $M_{2}$) vanishes if and only if $m$ is orthogonal to the first eigenspace of $Q$, which occurs for instance when $ m\equiv 0$.
+The third-order and fifth-order terms vanish if and only if the top eigenvalue has multiplicity $n_{1}=1$, which is typical (the case $ n_{1}>1$ can be considered degenerate, and does not occur in common examples).
+The behavior of $M_{1}$ and $M_{2}$ as functions of $T$ is determined partly by how the top eigenvalue $\lambda _{1}$ depends on $T$, which can be non-trivial.
 In the present paper, we assume $T$ is fixed.

 For fixed maturity $T$, assuming that $Q$ has lead multiplicity $n_{1}=1$ for instance, a practitioner will have the possibility of determining a value $\lambda _{1}$ and a value $\delta $ to match the specific root-log-moneyness behavior of small- or large-strike IV; moreover in that case, choosing a constant mean function $m$, one obtains $\delta =m^{2}\lambda _{1}^{-1}\left\vert \int_{0}^{T}e_{1}\left( t\right) dt\right\vert ^{2}$ where $e_{1}$ is the top eigenfunction of $Q$.
 Market prices may not be sufficiently liquid at extreme strikes to distinguish between more than two parameters; this is typical of calibration techniques for implied volatility curves for fixed maturity, such as the `stochastic volatility inspired' (SVI) parametrization disseminated by J. Gatheral: see \cite{Gat,Ga} (see also \cite{GJ} and the references therein).
 Our result shows that Gaussian volatility models with non-zero mean are sufficient for this flexibility, and provide equivalent asymptotics irrespective of the precise mean function and covariance eigenstructure, since modulo the disappearance of the third-order term in the unit top multiplicity case $ n_{1}=1$, only $\lambda _{1}$ and $\delta $ are relevant.
-Moreover, our Gaussian parametrization is free of arbitrage, since it is based on a semi-martingale model (\ref{mart}).
-In the case of SVI parametrization, the absence of arbitrage can be non-trivial, as discussed in \cite{Gat} and \cite {GJ}.
+The fourth-order term in our expansion can provide additional precision in calibration.
+Its use is illustrated in Section \ref{NUM}.